 We are Wolves.
 Progressive, determined, bright, unified and humble.
 A pack that is hungry for success.

 Wolves is one of the fastest growing professional football clubs in the UK, and also boasts one of the richest histories in the beautiful game.
 Formed in 1877, Wolves was a founder member of the Football League, and was one of the country’s most successful sides in the fifties and sixties.
-During a two decade spell the Black Country’s most decorated side won three First Division titles and one of its four FA Cups.
-After a sensational 2017/18 season which saw Wolves clinch the Sky Bet Championship trophy and promotion to the Premier League, the club is now embarking on its first season in the top flight for seven years.
+Fast forward to 2019, where an incredible two seasons at Molineux has seen Wolves clinch the Sky Bet Championship trophy with 99 points, followed by a seventh place finish in the Premier League, which included memorable wins over Manchester United, Tottenham Hotspur, Chelsea and Arsenal.

 But at Wolves it is all about what we will do, not what we have done.
 We don’t simply look to the future, we seize it.